-Tip: One of the simplest ways to decrease water used for irrigation is to limit the turf areas that require a large amount of water, along with plants that have moderate to high water needs.
+Tip: One of the simplest ways to decrease water used for irrigation is to limit the turf areas that require a large amount of water, along with other plants that have moderate to high water needs.
 Replace such plants and turf areas with hearty, local, native plants that can survive with less water and less maintenance.

 Tip: Ask your landscaper about grasscycling and mulch mowing of leaves to help reduce water loss through evapotranspiration; this may also reduce the use of lawn fertilizers, as well as the overall cost of your landscaping service contract.

 Tip: Consider rainwater capture as a means to reduce consumption associated with outdoor watering.
 Rain barrels are one option, but larger capacity solutions are available.
 Countries like Australia are far ahead of the United States in deploying rainwater harvesting strategies, yet many American communities not only use excessive quantities of drinking water for non-drinking purposes, but also suffer adverse consequences associated with stormwater runoff that could be captured on-site and used productively, instead.
-The Scarsdale Parks, Recreation & Conservation Department offers rain barrels for residents use free of charge.

 Tip: Use real-time leak detection linked to your mobile device.
 A variety of commercial products will not only generate alerts when usage deviates from your norm, but also help you to gather data necessary to understanding how much water you use and when – all key touchpoints for understanding how best to conserve, and therefore reduce your water bill.